Naps on the go can be your best friend, or the ‘danger nap’ can be your enemy! Here we look at napping on the go.

-Blog published on the Ergobaby UK (& Europe) website, 29th June 2022.
+Shorter version of this blog was published on the Ergobaby UK (& Europe) website, 29th June 2022.

 Do you know the feeling?
 You’re turning into the road to your house in the pram or car and poof, your child has fallen asleep.
 As we all know, this has been a nerve-racking experience for one parent or another.

 When a nap on the road makes sense